This post may contain affiliate links. Read our disclosure policy here.

 As stated above, this recipe is adaptable, so you can swap the apple for another favorite fruit like berries or wait to add them until the oatmeal is cooked and ready to be served.

-Here’s everything you’ll need to make this perfect apple and cinnamon-spiced oatmeal happen:
+Ingredient measurements are at the end of the post, but first check out everything you’ll need to make this perfect apple and cinnamon-spiced oatmeal happen:

 Now that you have the ingredients ready to go, let’s make this slow cooker oatmeal!